Find a therapist

 It is best to have an initial session and to focus on how comfortable you feel with a potential therapist before making up your mind.
 There are certain very important guidelines:

 • Ensure that the therapist is on an Accredited Register.
-This means that their training has met recognised standards and there is a proper complaints procedure available should things go wrong.
+This means that their training has met recognized standards and there is a proper complaints procedure available should things go wrong

-• As we've mentioned above it is important to bear in mind that your therapist cannot ‘cure’ you and should not claim that they can.
+• Bear in mind that your therapist cannot ‘cure’ you and should not claim that they can.